bdaiinstitute/ros_utilities/README.md

 These APIs are built around the notion of a ROS 2 aware _scope_.
 ROS 2 aware scopes manage the lifetime of a thread local graph of ROS 2 nodes, along with an executor that dispatches work for them.
 ROS 2 nodes may be loaded and unloaded (i.e. instantiated and put to spin, and explicitly destroyed, respectively) or have their entire lifecycle be managed (i.e. bound to a context manager).
+A ROS 2 aware scope may also define a main ROS 2 node (for ease of use, for log forwarding, etc.).
 ROS 2 aware scopes may be nested, enforcing locality of ROS 2 usage in a codebase, though the innermost scope is always accessible through `bdai_ros2_wrappers.scope` module-level APIs.

 A ROS 2 aware scope may also be process local (i.e. global within a process), which allows for the notion of a ROS 2 aware _process_.
 Only one ROS 2 aware process may be active at any point in time as a top-level scope i.e. a ROS 2 aware process may not start within an existing ROS 2 aware scope.
-A ROS 2 aware process may also define a main ROS 2 node (for ease of use, for log forwarding, etc.).
 The current ROS 2 aware process and associated scope are always accessible process-wide through `bdai_ros2_wrappers.process` module-level APIs.